kosua20/Thoth/README.md

 The config file is a plain text file, so you can create it yourself if you prefer (see the **Config file** section).
 In all cases, you must fill it before running other Thoth commands.

+Don't forget to add a template in the corresponding folder.
+You can use the default tempalte, stored in this repository (`tempalte.zip`).

 When you want to generate and upload your site for the first time, use the `first /path/to/your/blog/folder` command.

 ##Writing